NBISweden/data-submission-documentation/ENA/ERGA-Parnassius/README.md

 gunzip -c [filename].embl.gz | sed -n '18969820,18969820;18969898' > out.txt
 ```

-After contact with the bioinformatician who produced the .gff the overlappping issue was fixed (unknown exactly how), and the assembly passed validation.
-The assembly was then submitted using the commmand:
+After contact with the bioinformatician who produced the .gff the overlappping issue was fixed (unknown exactly how), a new EMBL flatfile was constructed as described above, and the assembly passed validation.
+The assembly was then finally submitted using the commmand:

 ```
 java -jar webin-cli-6.7.1.jar -ascp -context=genome -manifest=PARMNEM_manifest.txt -userName=[username] -password=[password] -submit